 If you think that your child is unhappy at school, or may be missing lessons, you must contact the school as soon as possible, so that you can work with them to resolve any difficulties.
-You can also email our Children Missing Education Service at firstname.lastname@example.org, if you need further advice or support.
+You can also email our Attendance and Welfare Support Service (A&WSS) at AWSS@bathnes.gov.uk, if you need further advice or support.

 The school's responsibilities

 Schools generally deal with truancy internally.
 You can find out about their policy on this by contacting them directly.
-They are responsible for keeping attendance records, and they have to report regular poor attendance, and what they are doing to try to solve the problem, to our Children Missing Education Service.
+They are responsible for keeping attendance records, and they have to report regular poor attendance, and what they are doing to try to solve the problem, to our Attendance and Welfare Support Service.
 If the problem continues, we may get involved.

 If other attempts to support your child's school attendance fail, we may take enforcement action.
 This could involve the following:

 - Penalty notices

 - Formal warnings (known as a 'simple caution'), if we believe that you could do more to support your child's attendance at school

 - We may apply to the Family Proceedings Court for an Education Supervision Order (ESO)

 - Court action.
 This could result in a Parenting Order, a fine of up to £2,500, and/or a prison sentence of three months